theochem/horton/doc/dev_howto_use_git.rst

       $ ~/.../horton:bar-1> git push review bar-1:bar-1

-Now you can get in touch with one of the Horton developers (at the `Horton mailing list <https://groups.google.com/d/forum/horton-discuss>`_) to transfer these new patches to the public master branch of Horton.
+Now, you can get in touch with one of the Horton developers (at the `Horton mailing list <https://groups.google.com/d/forum/horton-discuss>`_) to transfer these new patches to the public master branch of Horton.